FILINSI/Jira-notice-2.0/README.md

+> **Note**: To keep the script running continuously in the background, you can use a terminal multiplexer such as [GNU Screen](https://wiki.archlinux.org/title/GNU_Screen).
+This will allow you to keep the script running even if you disconnect from the terminal session.

 ## 📝 Description
 A feature-rich Telegram bot for JIRA ticket management and helpdesk coordination.
 The bot provides instant notifications of new tickets, interactive task management and duty schedule tracking.